seetaresearch/dragon/Dragon/python/dragon/docs/contents/config.rst

 `SetGPU`_               Set the global id GPU.
 `GetGPU`_               Get the global id of GPU.
 `SetDebugMode`_         Enable Debug mode globally.
+`LogMetaGraph`_         Enable to log meta graph globally.
+`LogOptimizedGraph`_    Enable to log optimized graph globally.
+`ExportMetaGraph`_      Enable to export all runnable meta graphs into text files.
 `SetLoggingLevel`_      Set the minimum level of Logging.
 ====================    =============================================================================